 Extend your visa

-Why may I need to extend my visa?
+Changing courses and why I may need to extend my visa

 For most students, the visa granted to you should cover the full period of your course.
 However, you may need to extend your visa if, for instance, you change your course of studies.